$100M Grant for the Web fund aims to jump-start a new way to pay online – TechCrunch

 “We were basically applying the concept of internet protocol to payments — routing little packets of money,” Thomas told TechCrunch, though he was quick to add that it’s not blockchain-powered.
 Those systems, he said, are useful in their place, but end up bogged down in upkeep and administration.
 And services like Flattr are great, he said, but limited by the fact that they’re essentially run by a single company.

 Interledger, he explained, is a protocol for securely and universally connecting existing payment systems in a totally agnostic way.
-“It supports any underlying payment structure, bitcoin or a bank ledger or whatever, and any connection you use, satellite or wi-fi, it doesn’t care.
-We were working on on it for a long time, since like 2015, and last year were like, well, how do we get this out into the real world?”
+“It supports any underlying payment structure, bitcoin or a bank ledger or whatever, and any connection you use, satellite or Wi-Fi, it doesn’t care.
+We were working on it for a long time, since like 2015, and last year were like, well, how do we get this out into the real world?”

 “This is an opportunity for CC to experiment with optional micropayments in CC Search,” said Creative Commons interim CEO Cable Green.
 “If users want to provide micropayments to authors of openly licensed images, to show gratitude, we’re interested in exploring these options with our global community.”

-“An open source micropayment protocol and ecosystem could be good for creators and users,” he continued.
+“An open-source micropayment protocol and ecosystem could be good for creators and users,” he continued.
 “Building a web that doesn’t rely on data acquisition and advertising is a good thing.”

 “The underlying business model for the web is kind of broken,” he said.
 And that’s partly by design: Enormous companies with vested interests in existing payment and monetization structures are always working to maintain the status quo or shift it in a favorable direction — companies like Google that rely on advertising, or Visa and others that power traditional payment methods.